-Skill C1 is assessed with written reports on experimental work in laboratory modules, via the written report required for the final year project, and (for the MPhys) via the written report required for the dissertation module.
+Skill C1 is assessed with written reports on experimental work in laboratory modules, via the written report required for the final year project and through coursework and written examinations.
 Skill C2 is assessed in a variety of ways throughout the programme - it is an ingredient in everything from formal exams, to oral examinations, to written reports and presentations.
-Skill C3 is assessed via a presentation students give during a mock scientific conference which is part of the Part II Physics from Evidence laboratory module.
-Skill C4 is assessed in the marking of all written coursework and reports, such as laboratory and project work, and also the report for the dissertation module (for MPhys students).
-Skill C5 is assessed as an explicit component in the mark scheme for the the final year project report, and also in the report for the dissertation module (for MPhys students).
-Skill C6 is is assessed primarily via the supervisor's mark on the final year project performance, but of course also via the report on the project (and, for MPhys students) the dissertation module.
-For MPhys students, skill C7 is assessed explicitly via the team work component of the final year project.
-The mark for this is assigned by the module coordinator, but takes into account team members assessment of each other's contribution.
-For the final year project, team work can also be a factor in a supervisor's assessment for the final year project.
+Skill C3 is assessed via a presentation students give during a mock scientific conference which is part of the Part II Physics from Evidence laboratory module, and through the seminar delivered at the conclusion of the final year project.
+Skill C4 is assessed in the marking of written coursework and laboratory and project reports.
+Skill C5 is assessed as a component of the final year project reports, seminar and oral examination.
+Skills C6 and C7 are assessed implicitly via the assessors' marks on the final year project performance, and in marking collaborative laboratory work throughout the programme.